MezMerrit/AU-School-Handwriting-Fonts/README.md

 South Australia (SA) | Beginner Print | Precursive Print | [ ] | [ ] | [Read more](https://github.com/MezMerrit/AU-School-Handwriting-Fonts/tree/main/SA-School-Fonts "Read more")

 ```
-Alts: Denotes whether [x] or not [ ] the transitional precursive alternate glyphs have been included.
+Alts: Denotes whether [x] or not [ ] the transitional precursive alternate glyphs are included.
 SMC: Denotes whether [x] or not [ ] small caps glyphs have been included.

+* Additions will be made to this guide as they are completed and the files are updated.
 ```

 - - - -